CorinneBosch/Oyster-Card/README.md

 Oyster Card
 ==================

-## Afternoon challenge Oyster Card
+## Afternoon challenge: Oyster Card
-First introduction to pair programming, implementing the follwoing practices:
+In this challenge we learned & implementing the follwoing practices while pair programming:

 - Create a gemfile & initialize rspec
 - Working with user stories
 - Domain Modeling
 - Feature and Unit testing
 - Isolating test with doubles and mocks
-- Debugging
 - Class extraction
+- Follow an effective debugging process

 Goals:
 - Use all of week 1's skills (don't underestimate the importance of this)